goteam/go-command-repo/README.md

 ---------------------
 Documentation is fully optional but it aids lookup and use if present.
 Here is the above command with full documentation.
 Each item of documentation is key:value.
 Only whitespace characters may precede a key.
 Value terminates with newline (no multi-line values).
-Each keyoword may only contain alphanumeric characters (no spaces, underscores etc), else it will be ignored for lookup.
+Each keyword may only contain alphanumeric characters (no spaces, underscores etc), else it will be ignored for lookup.
 Name may contain alphanumeric characters and spaces only.

-note: author refers to author of the command xml file, not the underlying tool :-)
+**note:** author refers to author of the command xml file, not the underlying tool :-)

     <!--
       name: curl